How many miniature horses do you have? We have 8 miniature horses (or shall I say, they have us!).

 Can we feed the minis at the barn?
 Yes, after the barn volunteer session is complete everyone who wants to will have a chance to give the mini a treat.
 The catch...the minis will do a trick for the treat!
 We've even had volunteers bring snacks for the minis.
 We ask that if you bring carrots or apples that they are cut into small pieces to prevent choking.
 We love the baby carrots as they seem to be a perfect bite size snack!

 Can we ride the minis at the barn?
 No, we do not ride our minis.
 While they can pull 2-3 times their weight, they can only hold about 50 lbs on their back.
 Plus, our insurance agent says our rates would be astronomical if we allowed riding.

 What if I want to become a volunteer handler or helper to be able to go out on a site visit with Mobile Minis?
 That is great!
-You need to go through special training with Linda, an handler/helper orientation and background check before doing so.
+You need to go through special training with Linda and her team, a handler/helper orientation and background check before doing so.
 It is fun, easy and free!
 Express your interest to us and we will make it happen!

 Do I have to make any long term commitments to volunteer with you?
 No, you do not.
 Just one hour at a time.
 You control your schedule.
 You can sign up for as many or as few site visits or barn visits that you would like.
 You can also cancel at any time by taking yourself off the schedule, as we know life happens and appointments arise.